ericwang4904/Canvas_API/README.md

    - Example: `Block1` is the master course, course group `"History"` contains `["Block2", "Block3", ..., "Block8"]`

 ## Using the Program.
 Congrats!
 You're done setting up.
 Simply run `main.py` to test your code for functionality.
-You can figure out the rest by yourself.
-If you have any questions, just ask!

-(Make sure your module is present in every course in the group or that course will be skipped!)
+Here's an example for how it should work:
+1. You create an item "testing" one of your courses "course" under a module "test"
+2. You run main and select "course"
+3. You select "test"
+4. You select "testing"
+5. You select the course group "test_group"
+For every course in "test_group", the program will look for modules named "test" and push the item into that module if found (Make sure that module name is present or that course will be skipped!).
+In the future (or never), I'm planning on adding delete and update functionality, but those are secondary.

+If problems arise or you need help, just email me at eriwang@nuevaschool.org!